Kids costumes for Halloween are so versatile and many are basically dress up clothes!

 Alternatively, you and your child can get really creative and make costumes from items found around the house.

-My kids made surgical masks out of paper towels and pipe cleaners before they had their doctor dress up costume (in the pre-covid days!).
+My kids made surgical masks out of paper towels and pipe cleaners before they had their doctor dress up costume.

 A superhero cape could be made out of an old shirt or pillowcase.